Tom Emmer: 2010 gubernatorial election

 Emmer officially announced his candidacy for governor of the State of Minnesota in July 2009.
 In January 2010, Emmer came in second to Marty Seifert in a non-binding straw poll of Republican Party caucus participants.
 In April 2010, Emmer announced that his running mate would be Metropolitan Council member Annette Meeks.
 Emmer received the endorsements of former Alaska governor Sarah Palin, Governor Tim Pawlenty, and Lieutenant Governor Carol Molnau.
 On April 30, 2010, the Republican Party of Minnesota officially endorsed Emmer as its candidate for governor at the state convention in Minneapolis.
 His main opponent, Marty Seifert, withdrew from the race and endorsed Emmer when it became apparent that Emmer was nearing the threshold for party endorsement.
 On August 10, 2010, Emmer won the Republican primary with 82% of the vote, a 75-point margin over Bob Carney.

 The race attracted national attention as the "first case in this election cycle of a company hit by national protests over a campaign donation".
 Minnesota-based Target Corporation donated $150,000 to Minnesota Forward, a new political action committee paying for advertising that supported Emmer's gubernatorial election.
 Emmer said he viewed Target's donation as an exercise in free speech and wanted to keep his campaign focused on economic issues.
 Best Buy also donated $100,000 to Minnesota Forward.

 The general election was contested by Emmer, former U.S. senator Mark Dayton (DFL), and Independence Party candidate Tom Horner.
 Emmer trailed Dayton by 9,000 votes in the general election results, a margin small enough to trigger an automatic recount.
 Most analysts felt it was unlikely that the Emmer campaign could overcome such a deficit in a recount.
 After the recount made little difference, Emmer conceded the election on December 8, 2010.

 Post-2010 election activities

 Emmer was a registered lobbyist in Minnesota, and co-hosted a morning talk radio program with Bob Davis on KTLK in Minneapolis.

-In early 2011, he ran for an open Minnesota seat on the Republican National Committee, but lost that election to Hennepin County Commissioner Jeff Johnson.
+In early 2011, he ran for an open Minnesota seat on the Republican National Committee, but lost that election to Hennepin County commissioner Jeff Johnson.

 Emmer hosted a 2011 event promoting the launch of Representative Ron Paul's presidential campaign in Minnesota.

+In June 2015, Emmer and Representative Keith Ellison announced the formation of the bipartisan Congressional Somalia Caucus.
+The caucus was created to focus on U.S. policy toward Somalia, including issues related to political stability, governance, economic development, and national security.
+The caucus was intended to address Somalia’s ongoing recovery from decades of conflict while also reflecting the domestic importance of U.S.–Somalia relations to Somali-American communities in Minnesota.
+Emmer and Ellison said the caucus would support efforts to strengthen democratic institutions, improve economic conditions, and counter extremist groups such as al-Shabaab, with the broader goal of promoting long-term stability and cooperation between the U.S. and Somalia.